lucasm/lucasm/README.md

 ## 👋🏻 Hello, I'm a Software Engineer from Brazil
-- 👨🏼‍💻 I work building digital products with strong focus on Frontend, Web Standards, APIs, Cloud and AI
+- 👨🏼‍💻 I work building digital products with focus on Frontend, Web Standards, APIs, Cloud and AI
 - ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/) to help developers
 - 🤍 Now learning Computer Science advanced paths
 - 😼 Fun facts: I'm a very active person, who loves travel and was born in the Amazon rainforest!